cybercongress/cybernomics/bostrom/README.md

 ### `boot_to_distribution_supply`

-In case where tokens have already been claimed but not transferred they change their state to “to_distribution” state (ready to be transferred to agents).
+In case where tokens have already been claimed but not transferred they change their state to “to_distribution” state (ready to be transferred to neurons).

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green} boot\_to\_distribution\_supply_t = boot\_to\_distribution\_supply_{t-1} %2B \Delta boot\_claimed\_supply %2B \Delta boot\_frozen\_supply"></p>